LJAM96/dynamiX/readme.md

 - **User Exemptions**: Allow manual exclusion of specific collections.
 - **GUI Control**: Includes an intuitive graphical interface for configuration and monitoring.
 - **Robust Logging**: Provides clear logs of actions and issues.
+- **Pre-Roll Seasonal Mngmt**: Allows the user to tell dynamiX where they store their pre-roll files and select seasonal blocks to play each one.

 ---